 Guests are due to arrive at your house in 30 minutes.
 Dinner’s in the oven.
 You’re straightening the cushions on the couch when you smell … your dog.

-With time of the essence, you decide to try out the dry dog shampoo you purchased for just these emergencies.
+With time of the essence, you decide to try out the dry dog shampoo you bought for just these emergencies.
 No water required.
 It’s fast and easy.

 Both you and your dog have sebaceous glands that are attached to hair follicles.
-Your dog’s sebaceous glands are present in large numbers near the paws, back of the neck, rump, chin and tail area.
+Your dog has sebaceous glands in large numbers near the paws, back of the neck, rump, chin and tail area.

 The sebaceous glands produce a light, oily substance called sebum that keeps the skin healthy, well moisturized and shiny.
 Sebum also has natural antibiotic properties that provide the first line of defense against bacteria.
 The sebum is what gives your dog (and you too, if you admit it!) her distinct scent.